 Summary: When it comes to protecting yourself, your assets, and your loved ones, there are a lot of misconceptions out there.
 Siedentopf Law takes a look at the top three estate planning mistakes people make.

 Many people, when they hear the phrase “estate planning,” think of wealthy individuals writing a will to explain who gets property and possessions after they die.
-Or perhaps some have estate planning on their To Do list, but have not made it a priority.
+Or perhaps some have estate planning on their To-Do list but have not made it a priority.
 When it comes to protecting yourself, your assets, and your loved ones, there are a lot of misconceptions out there.
 Here is a look at the top three estate planning mistakes people make:

 #1 Not having an estate plan

 According to a recent Gallup poll, only 44% of the American population has an estate plan in place.
-That means more than half of the public does not have a will, despite the fact that most of us has at least one valuable possession – whether that be a vehicle, a house, or perhaps a bank or retirement account.
+That means more than half of the public does not have a will, despite the fact that most of us have at least one valuable possession – whether that be a vehicle, a house, or perhaps a bank or retirement account.
 Creating a thoughtful estate plan can maximize the value of the estate you will pass to your heirs and beneficiaries.
 It will also ensure that your personal and financial affairs will be handled according to your wishes.
 For more on developing an estate plan, you can read our blog “When should I start thinking about creating a will?”.

 #2 Not considering yourself in your estate plan